 (7) Many popular eCommerce solutions integrate with PayPal, so if you are a retailer, there are a lot of options to choose from.

 Here is a testimonial from a merchant who shares his experience using PayPal to grow his business.

 So, Is PayPal Worthy of Your Time?

-I hope this review has given you a better idea on how to use PayPal on your website.
-If you wish to learn other ways to grow a successful online business, check out what the tools and training at Wealthy Affiliate University can do for you here.
+I hope this review has given you a better idea of how to use PayPal on your website.
+If you wish to learn other ways to grow a successful online business, check out what the tools and training at Wealthy Affiliate can do for you here.